Embed Linker v3 on Your Site

 debug

-• red border: citation recognized but not successfully linked.
-Either Sefaria doesn't have this text, the citation was incorrectly marked, or the linker has a bug.
-Note, these citations will not appear when debug mode is false.
+- Red border: citation recognized but not successfully linked.
+This may be because the text does not exist in Sefaria's database, the citation was incorrectly marked, or the Linker has a bug.
+Please note that these citations will not appear when debug mode is set to false.

-• yellow border: citation was linked to multiple possible links because it was determined to be ambiguous.
-Note, ambiguous citations will not appear when debug mode is off.
+- Yellow border: citation was linked to multiple possible links because it was determined to be ambiguous.
+Please note that ambiguous citations will not appear when debug mode is set to false.

-To report an issue with a citation in debug mode, click the citation you want to report and click "Report" (this button only appears in debug mode).
+To report an issue with a citation in debug mode, click in the citation in question and select Report.
+The Report button only appears in debug mode.

 Deprecated options